m-labs/artiq/doc/manual/getting_started.rst

 The central part of our code is our ``LED`` class, that derives from :class:`artiq.language.db.AutoDB`. ``AutoDB`` is part of the mechanism that attaches device drivers and retrieves parameters according to a database.
 Our ``DBKeys`` class lists the devices (and parameters) that ``LED`` needs in order to operate, and the names of the attributes (e.g. ``led``) are used to search the database. ``AutoDB`` replaces them with the actual device drivers (and parameter values).
 Finally, the ``@kernel`` decorator tells the system that the ``run`` method must be executed on the core device (instead of the host).

+The ``__artiq_unit__`` attribute tells the ARTIQ tools that our class is a "unit" (an entry point for an experiment) and gives it a name.
+The name can be any string, and its purpose is to name the experiment in user interfaces.

 Copy the files ``ddb.pyon`` and ``pdb.pyon`` (containing the device and parameter databases) from the ``examples`` folder of ARTIQ into the same directory as ``led.py`` (alternatively, you can use the ``-d`` and ``-p`` options of ``artiq_run.py``).
 You can open the database files using a text editor - their contents are in a human-readable format.